The Reward Model Selection Crisis in Personalized Alignment: Introduction

 This deployment reality demands we adopt an \emph{end-to-end behavioral perspective}: personalized alignment is not merely reward modeling, but the complete process from preference data to actual generation behavior.
 We propose a key principle:

-\begin{quote} \emph{A personalized alignment method must specify not only how preferences are modeled, but how they are operationalized into behavioral adaptation.
-Papers proposing reward models are responsible for demonstrating that improved RM accuracy translates to improved generation behavior.} \end{quote}
+\begin{quote} \emph{A personalized alignment method must specify not only how preferences are modeled, but how they are operationalized into behavioral adaptation.} \end{quote}

-Current evaluation ignores this responsibility, treating reward modeling and policy adaptation as isolated steps.
+A direct corollary of this is that papers proposing reward models are responsible for evaluating if improved RM accuracy translates to improved generation.
+Current evaluations ignore this responsibility, treating reward modeling and policy adaptation as independent.
 This obscures whether methods actually achieve their objective: making models generate responses aligned with user preferences.